Skip to main content

 General points to consider about the evaluation system:

 1) In the final exam, a minimum grade of 5 must be obtained before calculating the average with the continuous assessment marks (laboratory, case, attitude and partial methods).
-The exams will consist of multiple-choice questions with 4 options and short-answer questions.
+The exams will consist of multiple-choice questions (4 options, with a penalty of –0.33 for each wrong answer) and short-answer questions.
 They will cover the contents of the lectures, case methods and laboratory practices.

 Attendance: